KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

 ---

-## 2. The Structural Incompatibility: Dual vs. Single Emanation
+## 2. The Structural Incompatibility: Dual Contra Single Emanation

 ### The Attempted Retrofit
 Morgue is attempting to map Zenetist principles (Dual Emanation) onto the Kabbalistic Tree of Life (Single Emanation).